white nursery chair

 |

 One of the most important (and fun!) things you will do before your baby’s arrival is setting up your nursery!
-From bouncers and bassinets to changing tables and seating, there are a lot of decisions to make.
+From bouncers and bassinets to changing tables and seating - including the important rocking chair vs. glider nursery decision - there are a lot of choices to make.

 You will spend a lot of time sitting in the nursery once your baby arrives, so choosing a comfortable option is essential.